 At Terra State Community College (TSCC) we realize that college can be confusing.
-So we have connected with area high schools and career centers to make this progression a little easier.
-To view the agreements TSCC has with a particular high school or career center, click on the name of the school.
-Please note that agreements are listed by program name and then high school graduation year.
+So we have connected with area high schools, career centers and adult education centers to make this progression a little easier.
+To view the agreements TSCC has with a particular school or center, click on it's name.
+Please note: Agreements are listed by program name.
+To find the appropriate agreement select the year you would have graduated your program.

 Can't find an agreement with your school or would you like to request an agreement?
 Check out our Checklists and Forms page.